6888th Central Postal Directory Battalion: Legacy

 Members of the 6888th Central Postal Directory Battalion were awarded the European African Middle Eastern Campaign Medal, the Good Conduct Medal, and the World War II Victory Medal during their service.
+In 2019, the U.S. Army awarded the 6888th a Meritorious Unit Commendation.

 On February 25, 2009, the battalion was honored at the Women in Military Service for America Memorial at Arlington National Cemetery.
-The event was attended by three former unit members of the 6888th including Alyce Dixon, Mary Ragland, and Gladys Shuster Carter.
-Dixon and Ragland were also honored by President Barack Obama and first lady Michelle Obama in 2009.
+The event was attended by three former unit members of the 6888th, Alyce Dixon, Mary Ragland, and Gladys Shuster Carter.
+Dixon and Ragland were also honored by President Barack Obama and First Lady Michelle Obama in 2009.

 On March 15, 2016, the 6888th Central Postal Directory Battalion was inducted into the U.S. Army Women's Foundation Hall of Fame.
-Battalion veteran Elsie Garris attended the Induction Ceremony.
+Battalion veteran Elsie Garris attended the induction ceremony.

 On November 30, 2018, Fort Leavenworth dedicated a monument to the women of the 6888th Central Postal Directory Battalion.
-Five women from the battalion - Maybeel Campbell, Elizabeth Johnson, Lena King, Anna Robertson, and Deloris Ruddock - were present at the dedication.
+Five women from the battalion—Maybeel Campbell, Elizabeth Johnson, Lena King, Anna Robertson, and Deloris Ruddock—were present at the dedication.

+On May 13, 2019, US Ambassador to the UK Woody Johnson presented a blue plaque to King Edward's School to commemorate the 6888th's achievements while in Birmingham.
+The plaque is now on the itinerary of guided tours organised by Birmingham's Black Heritage Walks Network.

-On February 12, 2021, U.S. Senators Jerry Moran (R-Kan.) and Jacky Rosen (D-Nevada) introduced bipartisan legislation to award the Congressional Gold Medal to the members of the Women’s Army Corps, who were assigned to the 6888th Central Postal Directory Battalion during World War II.
-U.S. Representative Gwen Moore (D-Wis.) introduced the companion legislation in the House.
-Introduced during the 116th Congress (S.321 & HB1012), it unanimously passed the Senate but did not advance through the House (referred to the Committee on Financial Services, and to the Committee on House Administration).
-On March 14, 2022, President Biden signed a bipartisan bill to award the battalion the Congressional Gold Medal.
+On February 12, 2021, U.S. Senators Jerry Moran (R-Kan.) and Jacky Rosen (D-Nevada) introduced bipartisan legislation to award the Congressional Gold Medal to the members of the Women's Army Corps who were assigned to the 6888th Central Postal Directory Battalion during World War II.
+U.S. Representative Gwen Moore (D-Wis.) introduced the companion legislation in the House, where it passed unanimously.
+President Biden signed the bill on March 14, 2022.
+Living members of the Battalion were honored in their hometowns.

-As of 2022, there are only six remaining members left: Romay Davis, Cresencia Garcia, Fannie McClendon, Gladys E. Blount, Lena King, and Anna Mae Robertson.
+Only four members survived until 2024: Romay Davis, Fannie McClendon, Lena King, and Anna Mae Robertson.
+Only Fannie McClendon is still living as of July 2025.

+In popular culture

 The battalion has been the subject of several film and theatre projects.
-In 2019, the documentary The SixTripleEight: No Mail, Low Morale directed by historian James Theres was released.
+In 2019, the documentary film The SixTripleEight: No Mail, Low Morale directed by historian James Theres was released.
 Theres suggested to Colonel Edna Cummings, who helped lead an effort for the monument to the Six Triple Eight in Fort Leavenworth, that the women should be awarded the Congressional Gold Medal.

 In 2022, the story of the 6888th Central Postal Directory Battalion inspired the development of a new musical, with the working title of "6888: The Musical", with Blair Underwood as executive producer.
-Tyler Perry wrote, directed, and produced an upcoming Netflix film, Six Triple Eight, based on the 6888 Postal Directory Battalion, starring Kerry Washington as Charity Adams.